minblock/satcoin/doc/tor.md

 Connecting to Tor's control socket API requires one of two authentication methods to be configured.
 It also requires the control socket to be enabled, e.g. put `ControlPort 9051` in `torrc` config file.
-For cookie authentication the user running litecoind must have read access to the `CookieAuthFile` specified in Tor configuration.
+For cookie authentication the user running satellitecoind must have read access to the `CookieAuthFile` specified in Tor configuration.
 In some cases this is preconfigured and the creation of an onion service is automatic.
-If permission problems are seen with `-debug=tor` they can be resolved by adding both the user running Tor and the user running litecoind to the same group and setting permissions appropriately.
-On Debian-based systems the user running litecoind can be added to the debian-tor group, which has the appropriate permissions.
-Before starting litecoind you will need to re-login to allow debian-tor group to be applied.
+If permission problems are seen with `-debug=tor` they can be resolved by adding both the user running Tor and the user running satellitecoind to the same group and setting permissions appropriately.
+On Debian-based systems the user running satellitecoind can be added to the debian-tor group, which has the appropriate permissions.
+Before starting satellitecoind you will need to re-login to allow debian-tor group to be applied.
 Otherwise you will see the following notice: "tor:
 Authentication cookie /run/tor/control.authcookie could not be opened (check permissions)" on debug.log.